The Old Dark House: Box office

-The film did good business at the box-office in the first week of release, but later suffered through negative word of mouth.
-It was booked for three weeks at the Rialto Theatre in New York City, but the audience turn-out dropped to less than half in its second week and the film was pulled after ten days.
+The Old Dark House did good business at the box-office, grossing $24,500 in its first week at the Rialto Theatre, but later suffered through negative word of mouth.
+It was booked for three weeks at the Rialto, but the audience turn-out dropped to less than half in its second week and the film was pulled after ten days.
 The film performed better in the United Kingdom, where it broke house records at the Capitol Theatre in London.
 It was re-issued into theaters in 1939.

 Critical response

 In the United States, Variety and The Hollywood Filmograph gave the film negative reviews, with Variety calling it a "somewhat inane picture".
 All nine of the New York City dailies gave the film positive reviews.

-The New York Times praised the film, stating, "there is a wealth of talent in this production...like Frankenstein, [it] had the advantage of being directed by James Whale, who again proves his ability."
+Mordaunt Hall of The New York Times praised the film, stating, "there is a wealth of talent in this production...like Frankenstein, [it] had the advantage of being directed by James Whale, who again proves his ability."
+The Brooklyn Eagles Martin Dickstein wrote that the film "offers nothing that is strikingly original" in terms of its premise and horror elements, but commended the cast, Whale's direction, and the film's climax.